2000 Canadian Grand Prix: Race

 On the next lap, the rain began increasing in intensity as Villeneuve performed the same pass although he hit Ralf Schumacher, causing both drivers to retire.
 Coulthard and Wurz collided at turn one, sending both drivers into the grass on lap 68.
 Wurz made a pit stop for repairs.
-Barrichello began to close up to Michael Schumacher in the final laps as Ferrari technical director Ross Brawn instructed him to slow.
-Michael Schumacher slowed due to an issue at the rear of his car he had for most of the race; he held off Barrichello to win his fifth race of the 2000 season and 40th of his career, in 1'41:12.313, at an average speed of 180.049 km/h.
+Barrichello began to close up to Michael Schumacher in the final laps as Ferrari technical director Ross Brawn instructed him to slow and hold position.
+Michael Schumacher slowed due to an issue at the rear of his car he had for most of the race; he held off Barrichello to win his fifth race in eight races of the 2000 season and 40th of his career, in 1'41:12.313, at an average speed of 180.049 km/h.
 Barrichello finished second 0.174 seconds behind his teammate in a formation finish, with Fisichella securing the final podium in third because his pit stop for wet-weather tyres (following a quick decision not to install dry grooved tyres) came just as the rain fell.
 Häkkinen finished fourth after passing the pit lane entry just as rainfall arrived.
 Verstappen was fifth and Trulli completed the points scorers in sixth.
 Coulthard, Zonta, Wurz, and Diniz filled the next four spots, with Button, Mazzacane, and Irvine finishing at least one lap behind the victor.
 Despite not finishing the Grand Prix, Ralf Schumacher, Villeneuve, and Gené were the final classified runners.